visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 Firstly, a Named Entity Recognition algorithm was run on the tweets in order to extract human names, and then the [gender package](https://docs.ropensci.org/gender/) in R was used to attempt to infer the gender of those mentioned.

 Secondly, the names of all current MPs in the UK parliament and, if they're on Twitter, their Twitter handles, were searched for in the tweets.
-There was a particular focus on MPs since
+There was a particular focus on MPs since, in the context of Brexit, there has been concern over the